Your Guide to Gwinnett Recorders Court

 Several courts with different types of legal jurisdiction operate within Gwinnett County, GA.
 While some deal with civil and non-jury matters, others handle criminal cases or preside over juvenile or probate matters.

 The Gwinnett County Recorder’s Court handles misdemeanor cases only.
+This includes many different types of cases, such as traffic tickets, county ordinance violations, DUIs, possession of marijuana charges, and others.
 Unlike other courthouses, Gwinnett County Recorder’s Court does not hold jury trials for traffic tickets.

 What Types of Cases Does the Gwinnett County Recorders Court Hear?